 There were several careers after that with the last as stated above, at the Orange County Register.
 In all, I worked fifty-three years, with only being “unemployed” for a brief four-month period in 1987.

 My original plan was to retire early, but I had several “false” starts.
 One was just before the market went to pot in 2007-08.
 Since it was a major hit to my nest egg, I postponed a few more years.
 I was pretty determined to retire in March of 2013, but yet again postponed until October 1, 2013.
 This time I finally made the plunge.

 During the last year or more before retiring, I spent many focused hours wondering what I would do during my retirement.
 Work?
 I mean, that’s all I have ever done.. work and raise my kids.
 But now my kids are grown, starting their own families, and I won’t have my addiction of work to look forward to every day.
 What am I going to do with myself?!

 Retiring to New Life in Sticks and Bricks?

-My first consideration was to move from Orange County, CA to Arizona, buying a home near family.
+My first consideration over the last few years of my career was to move from Orange County, CA to Arizona, buying a home near family.
 Even though I lived my entire life in California, I knew with my modest retirement, I couldn’t afford to continue to reside there.
 Our state had morphed into something I don’t recognize anymore.
 I was ready for a fresh start, a lifestyle “reboot”.

 Changing the Course

-As a result of my research and decision, I setup Montana as my “domicile” of record in December of 2013 and it became my home-base.
-My Brother in Law and Sister had moved there fifteen years ago, escaping the California lifestyle and taxes.
+As a result of my research and decision, I set up Montana as my “domicile” of record in December of 2013 and it became my home base.
+My Brother in Law and Sister had moved there in early 2004, leaving the California lifestyle, rising taxes, and regulations.